vsrinivas/fuchsia/dotdot.md

 determined without accessing a filesystem server in the absence of symbolic links (and at the time of writing, symbolic links do not exist on Fuchsia).
-These paths may be canonicalized, or cleaned, on the client-side, prior to sending path-based requests to filesystem servers: the libmxio library already does this for any mxio operations which are eventually transmitted to filesystem servers in a function called `__mxio_cleanpath`.
+These paths may be canonicalized, or cleaned, on the client-side, prior to sending path-based requests to filesystem servers: the libfdio library already does this for any fdio operations which are eventually transmitted to filesystem servers in a function called `__fdio_cleanpath`.

 ## What about shell traversal?